 - About the risk: Is it a critical job role?
 What’s the risk of loss?
 What’s the impact of loss?
 Is he/she is seen as a future leader? …

 - About employee performance, his/her performance rating, is he/she seen as a successor, …

-- Finally, a last variable which indicates if the employee is at flight risk or not.
-Its possible values are 1 for employee who will churn and 0 for those who will stay.
+- Finally, a last variable mentions if the employee has left the company or not.
+Its possible values are 1 for an employee who has churned and 0 for those who are still there.

 Fig 1: Dataset of the flight risk use case

 Classification modeling process

 Theoretical explanations about Smart Predict classification

 To understand how Smart Predict generates a classification predictive model and what is the information given in the reports, it is necessary to have some theoretical explanations.
 The purpose is not to give you a formal course, but to expose you to the main principles.

 The principle of the classification engine of Smart Predict is to find the best function able to distinguish between examples that belong to a class.
 If I take the churn use case, the blue function in the figure below separates people who decide to stay (green emoticon) from those who decide to churn (red emoticon).
 Applying this function to a new customer, I will be able to determine his propensity to churn.

 There are customers who are on both sides of the blue function.
 This means that it is difficult to determine if they will churn or if they will stay.
 This leads us to ask this question: what is a good model?